janbodnar/Python-Skolenie/data_types.md

 Booleans are a subclass of integers — `True` behaves like `1` and `False` like `0`
 in numeric contexts, though they have their own `bool` type.

-Happy parents are waiting a child to be born.
-They have chosen a name for both possibilities.
+Happy parents are expecting a child.
+They have chosen a name for each possibility.
-If it is going to be a boy, they might have chosen John.
-If it is going to be a girl,
+If it is a boy, they might name him John.
+If it is a girl,
-they might have chosen Victoria.
+they might name her Victoria.

 ```python
 #!/usr/bin/python